 CARA BRUMFIELDSenior Policy Analyst, Economic Security & Opportunity Initiative

-Cara Brumfield is Senior Policy Analyst at the Economic Security & Opportunity Initiative at the Georgetown Center on Poverty & Inequality.
+Cara Brumfield is a Senior Policy Analyst at the Economic Security & Opportunity Initiative at the Georgetown Center on Poverty & Inequality.
 Cara leads research and policy development projects on issues related to jobs, education, and democracy.
-She is co-authoring a report on postsecondary education in prison and conducting research and technical assistance to ensure an accurate count of marginalized communities in the decennial census.
+She has co-authored reports on postsecondary education in prison, block grants, and paid family and medical leave policies.
+She also conducts research and technical assistance to ensure a fair and accurate count of marginalized communities in the decennial census.

 Previously, Cara was the U.S. Policy and Research Manager at 1,000 Days where she managed national research and advocacy efforts.
 She co-authored a report on poor nutrition among women, infants, and young children in the United States and led qualitative research among low-income mothers to understand their attitudes, beliefs, and barriers to improved nutrition.
 Cara has also worked at the Housing Assistance Council, the Center on Budget and Policy Priorities, Prosperity Now, and the Poverty and Race Research Action Council on affordable housing, rural development, workplace policies, health, employment, and gentrification.
 Cara has deep experience applying a racial equity lens to a broad array of economic security issues.